itsNH98/cryptocurrency_momentum_strategy/README.md

 # Attention-Momentum Crypto Trading Strategy

+The author would like to thank Hugo Couture for his contribution to the project.
+Thanks Hugo !

 **Note: Consider this as an ongoing project for future purposes.
 Not intended to be published in its actual state.**

 # Abstract